MIA MAKELA ART+SCI+NATURE

 ARTIST STATEMENT (SHORT)

 During the recent years my artistic work has turned from mystical and meditative video performances towards ecological, social and political spheres, and the nature of my work has become more investigative.
-Im fascinated by the figures and imagery of natural philosophers and the mentality of the exploration and discovery, (without the colonialist agenda).
-My projects bear titles that resemble educational terminology, they are guides and handbooks to an alternative world.
+Im fascinated by the figures and imagery of natural philosophers and the mentality of the exploration and discovery, My projects bear titles that resemble educational terminology, they are guides and handbooks to an alternative world.
 For me art creation is apart from knowledge production also a personal learning experience.
 Every project regenerates my world view.
 I hope my work affects the same way also the public.